-All meetings, events, and social gatherings will follow local, state, federal, and CDC guidelines.
+Meetings, events, and social gatherings will continue in-person and follow all Health and Safety guidelines outlined in this plan.
 This includes any meetings, events, or social gatherings hosted or attended by faculty, staff, students, alumni and visitors/guests of the University.

-All events must be requested and subsequently approved through the Campus Reservation System at least three weeks in advance to allow for budget approval and proper facilities scheduling and pre- and post-event cleaning.
+All events must be requested and subsequently approved through the Campus Reservation System at least four weeks in advance to allow for budget approval and proper facilities scheduling and pre- and post-event cleaning.

 Whenever possible, visitors to campus should be limited.
 Virtual opportunities for engagement with the University are encouraged.

-All campus visitors are expected to abide by the guidelines set forth in this document.
+All campus visitors are expected to abide by the guidelines outlined in this plan.
 This includes adherence to the following personal health guidelines:

 Wearing a face covering